kunal-kushwaha/DSA-Bootcamp-Java/assignments/01-flow-of-program.md

 # [Video Link](https://youtu.be/lhELGQAV4gg)

-## Create flowchart and pseudocode for the following:
+## Create flowchart and pseudocode for the following: ` Links -> reveals the answer `

 ### [1.
 Input a year and find whether it is a leap year or not](https://cloud.smartdraw.com/share.aspx/?pubDocShare=5A781E474482113CC33C41361849F7A6046)